bojackchen/digital-flow/README.md

   - Behavior model of the standard digital cell library is just the same as the case in post-synthesis simulation.
 During compilation it will be included.
-  - `SKELETON/post_sim/SKELETON_enc.v` is a symbolic link to the gate-level netlist from encounter output.
+  - `SKELETON/post_sim/SKELETON_enc.v` is a symbolic link to the gate-level netlist from encounter output `SKELETON/soc/SKELETON_enc.v`.
 Note that this netlist is different from synthesis output.
-  - `SKELETON/post_sim/tb_SKELETON_enc.v` is another symbolic link to the testbench for post-layout simulation under `SKELETON/verilog/tb_SKELETON_enc.v`.
+  - `SKELETON/post_sim/tb_SKELETON_enc.v` is a symbolic link to the testbench for post-layout simulation under `SKELETON/verilog/tb_SKELETON_enc.v`.
   - `SKELETON/post_sim/SKELETON.sdf` is a symbolic link to the encounter-exported sdf file `SKELETON/soc/SKELETON.sdf`.